 As well as the usual history of duration, treatment tried, and past medical and social history, it is important to detail a careful description of the ulcer, as follows:

 - The appearance of the ulcer edge - eg, shallow, epithelialising, punched out.

 - The base of the ulcer - eg, granulating, sloughy.

 - The site - medial, lateral, anterior, posterior or a combination.

 This depends upon the cause but good nutrition, attention to hygiene and cessation of smoking are beneficial.

 These will usually require referral for assessment and care.
-It is really the management of peripheral vascular disease.
-See separate article Peripheral Arterial Disease.
+It is really the management of peripheral arterial disease.
+See separate Peripheral Arterial Disease article.